JuliaGizmos/Reactive.jl/doc/index.md

 It could also be potentially used for other projects that require any kind of event handling: controlling robots, making music or simulations.

+See also a set of [experiments using Reactive for drawing control](imageview_warmups.md).

 # Reporting Bugs

 Let me know about any bugs, counterintuitive behavior, or enhancements you'd like by [filing a bug](https://github.com/shashi/Reactive.jl/issues/new) on github.